 Annual Cash Incentive Compensation.
 We provide annual cash incentive compensation to motivate and reward performance by the executive officers.
 We measure this performance by comparing Farmer Mac's results against specified short-term goals established by the Compensation Committee and reviewed by the Board.
-In determining the performance goals and weightings for the year, the Compensation Committee considers competitive practices for incentive design and seeks to encourage prudent risk-taking within Board-established parameters by balancing growth in business volume and earnings with risk management objectives.
-Consistent with this philosophy, the Compensation Committee chose performance goals and weightings for 2021 that it believed struck the appropriate balance among the corporate goals of earnings (25% weight), business volume (25% weight), and asset quality (15% weight), as well as an individual's leadership and strategic performance (35% weight).
-These are the same metrics and weightings used to determine short-term incentive compensation for 2020 and use the same methodology for some of the specific goals as first adopted for the design of the 2020 annual cash incentive compensation program:
+In determining the performance goals and weightings for the year, the Compensation Committee considers competitive practices for incentive design and seeks to encourage prudent risk-taking within Board-established parameters by balancing growth in business volume, earnings, and revenues with risk management objectives.
+Consistent with this philosophy, the Compensation Committee chose performance goals and weightings for 2022 that it believed struck the appropriate balance among the corporate goals of earnings (25% weight), revenues (15% weight), business volume (10% weight), and asset quality (15% weight), as well as an individual's leadership and strategic performance (35% weight).